List of Days of Our Lives characters introduced in the 1960s: Steve Olson

 Steven Olson is a character from Days of Our Lives and is the older brother of Julie.
-He was portrayed by Flip Mark (1965–1966), James Carroll Jordan (1972), and then finally Stephen Schnetzer (1978–1980, 2024).
+He was portrayed by Flip Mark (1965), James Carroll Jordan (1972), and then finally Stephen Schnetzer (1978–1979, 2024).

 Briefly introduced in 1965, Steve when with parents when they decided to move to Paris, France.
 After his father died in 1971, Steven remained in Paris to finish his schooling, even though his mother Addie returned to Salem.
 The following year, he returned to Salem after finishing school, but, when he was unhappy in Salem, he returned to Paris.

 In 1978, Steve returned to Salem once more where he took up some jobs in Doug's Coffee House where he skimmed tips, and later Julie's antique store he sold Julie fake antiques.
 His troubled behavior reached a boiling point when became involved in with a drug smuggler, Durand.
 After losing diamonds that Durand made him in charge of, Steve fled Salem out of fear, never to be heard from again.

 In March 2024, it was announced that Schnetzer would reprise the role of Steve for a number of episodes.
 Steve returns to Salem in December of the same year to support his sister after Doug's death.
 After a time capsule revealed a diamond necklace belonging to Alice, as a gift from her daughter Addie, he privately revels how his grandmother kept it from him all those years.
 He is later wrongly accused by Lucas and Ciara for stealing it when it goes missing.
 He dismisses their claims and says goodbye to Julie, not telling her of the confrontation.
 He only mentioned to her not to believe everything she hears about him.
 He also has a son named Spencer who he reveals to Leo Stark is also gay and was willingly to set a meeting of the two if he wanted.
+He briefly returns in 2025, for the opening of the Tom Horton Free Clinic thru the hospital.